christian-vorhemus/autcar/docs/4_AutCar_General.md

   This script creates a car object and calls the `move()` method which tells the car to drive forward.
 Then, we wait for three seconds until we stop the car.

- Lets play around with this methods even more: The following code generates a random integer between 0 and 3 and controlls the car based on this number.
+ Let's play around with this methods even more: The following code generates a random integer between 0 and 3 and controls the car based on this number.
 This happens 5 times until the car is stopped:
   ```python
   from autcar import Car
   import random